CedricChnfr/portfolio/_posts/Courses/2024-10-03-security-object.markdown

 ### D.II.
 Self Evaluation
 - **Acquired Skills**: Mastered the fundamentals of security and the design of secure communication protocols.
 However, more focus on identifying security weaknesses in IoT architectures would be beneficial.
-- **Skills to Develop**: Need to deepen knowledge in continuous integration and continuous deployment (CI/CD) practices for security.
+- **Skills to Develop**: Need to enhance understanding of advanced cryptographic techniques and their practical applications in IoT security.

 ### D.III.
 Balance Sheet